Characters: RWBY Monsters And Enemies

 - White Mask of Doom: It's unclear as yet if their faces really do have masks, but they certainly have this aesthetic.
 Either way, Pyrrha refers to them as "manifestations of anonymity."

-Jet black werewolves with bright red teeth.
+Jet black werewolf-like creatures.
 They fight Ruby in the Red trailer.
-In the Red Trailer, the Beowolves appeared as black wolf shadows, because Monty was working on the trailer by himself.
+In the Red Trailer, the Beowolves appeared as black wolf shadows with red teeth, because Monty was working on the trailer by himself.
 Patrick Rodriguez, one of the concept artists and character designers for the series, later redesigned the Beowolves (see the picture to the right) making them look more fitting for a creature of Grimm.

 Bear-like Grimm appearing in the Emerald Forest in Episode 6.
 It is later revealed that there are larger Ursai in the world, and a large one, the Ursa Major, was seen living in the Forever Fall forest.